 4. Sending Canned Responses

-Instead, make sure you have enough people to react to customer requests in a straightforward manner.
-Remember that it requires five times more the effort and cost to find a new client than it does to keep one.
+Instead, make sure you have enough people to react to customer requests straightforwardly.
+Remember that it requires five times more effort and cost to find a new client than to keep one.

 5. Ignoring Customer Feedback

 It’s too common to see businesses caught up in the everyday running and focusing purely on sales, only to forget about the essential part of the equation: the customer and what they need.